 The Quadruple Crown: Because of the short length and proximity of the Crested Butte creeks, all four of them can be run in the same day.
 The East River is the best to start out with; it has the largest flow and the least gradient of the four.
 Next in line is Daisy Creek.
 Just continue downstream after Daisy to the confluence with the Slate River; there will be about 1/2 mile of slack water until the first rapid.
-The takeout for the Slate River is the same as Oh Be Joyful Creek, so just walk or drive up to the OBJ put-in from there.
+The takeout for the Slate River is the same as Oh Be Joyful Creek, so just walk up to the OBJ put-in from there.

 |Mile||Rapid Name||Class||Features (Legend)|

 |0.5||Big Woody Falls||5.0|

 ***This waterfall significantly changed in 2011***

 Pre-2011 there was a log jam extended 3/4 across the river, and the right line was the safest line.
 In 2011 the log jam washed away, causing the waterfall to increase from 15' to 20' and revealing a shallow shelf on river right.

 The new line is left of center.
 Aim to brush the pine tree branch on your left shoulder as you're going over - if you're too far left you'll land in the eddy pool and if you're too far right you'll land on the right shelf.
 Many people have injured their backs from landing on the shelf or by boofing too hard.
 This waterfall has an easy lead-in, but can be very consequential if done wrong.

 - Beta for this rapid was contributed to by the Crested Butte boating community